aws/aws-cdk/packages/@aws-cdk/aws-scheduler-targets-alpha/README.md

 ## Invoke a wider set of AWS API

-Use the `AwsApi` target to invoke AWS API.
+Use the `Universal` target to invoke AWS API.

 The code snippet below creates an event rule with AWS API as the target which is called at midnight every day by EventBridge Scheduler.